Tuition, Fees and Expenses

-The total charges for a standard residence hall room (double-occupancy) and a 12-meal per week board contract for the 2022-2023 academic year are $17,092.
+The total charges for a standard residence hall room (double-occupancy) and an All-Access+5 board contract for the 2023-2024 academic year are $17,818.
 Other meal contract options are available.

-Students residing in residence hall rooms must sign room licenses and board contracts binding for the full academic year.
+Students residing in residence hall rooms must sign room licenses and food (board) contracts binding for the full academic year.
 All Brandeis residence assignments require a board plan.
 Please contact with the campus card office for meal plan eligibility.

 Nonresident students may eat in the university dining halls on a cash basis.